circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 - See the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#deploy) document for valid `deploy` options to configure deployments on CircleCI 2.0
 - Please read the [Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) document for examples of deployment for CircleCI 2.0.

+## Environment Variables

+In CircleCI 2.0, all defined values are treated literally.
+When defining configuration variables like `working_directory` or `images`, you will not be able to interpolate other variables.
+However, you **can** interpolate a variable within a command by setting it for the current shell.

+For full details,
+refer to the CircleCI 2.0 document [Using Environment Variables](http://localhost:4000/docs/2.0/env-vars/).

 ## Validate YAML